psrenergy/IARA.jl/docs/src/style_guide.md

 ## Code Formatting

-To ensure uniform formatting, the project uses `JuliaFormatter.jl`.
+To ensure uniform formatting, this project uses `JuliaFormatter.jl`.
 You can format your code just by running the following commands:

 ```bash
 julia --project=format 'format/format.jl'